gergelyk/prog-lang-usability/src/errhandle.md

 {{#include errhandle2.rs}}
 ```

-Note: there are crates like `thiserror`, `anyhow` which make error handling in Rust much easier.
+Note that there are crates in the wild which provide more sophisticated way of handling errors.
+See [thiserror](./thiserror.md) and [anyhow](./anyhow.md).

 ### Crystal